-Ohio Supreme Court Takes Up Another Photo Ticketing Camera Case
+Ohio Supreme Court Takes Up Another Photo Ticketing Case

-9/9/2021Ohio Supreme Court Takes Up Another Photo Ticketing Camera Case
+9/9/2021Ohio Supreme Court Takes Up Another Photo Ticketing Case

 Ohio Supreme Court justices express skepticism at effort by Cleveland to avoid repaying illegally issued red light and speed camera tickets.